TornadoWise/TornadoWise/README.md

 ## Project Intro

+## Live Version

+You can visit the live version by going to https://tornadowise-hdfrcgamgfdkfwdd.canadacentral-01.azurewebsites.net.

 ## Setup

 You'll need to make sure you have Node.JS installed.
 You can do this by entering `node --v` in your OS cli.
 If it returns a version number, then your good if not go to [Node](https://nodejs.org/en) and download their runtime.